ChrstphrHll/npc_gen/students/Zylphan Molostroi.md

 ### Description
 - Firbolg Rouge from Verdain
 - 8th year Diplomacy student in Fiesn
-- shoulder length wavy dark red hair that's braided, Amber eyes, and Pale Brown skin
+- long wavy dirty blonde hair that's plain, Amber eyes, and Pale Brown skin
 - Is Firm and Hateful, and has Honesty as their ideal

 ### Organizations